smanishs175/Group18_MyDollarBot/docs/functionDescription.md

 command_add(message)
 - Function that defines how the /add command has to be handled/processed

+command_addgroup(message)
+- Function that defines how the /addGroup command has to be handled/processed

+command_history
+- Function that defines how the /history command has to be handled/processed

+command_profile
+- Function that defines how the /profile command has to be handled/processed

+command_display
+- Function that defines how the /display command has to be handled/processed

+command_erase
+- Function that defines how the /erase command has to be handled/processed

 post_category_selection(message)
-- Function that processes that validates the entered category, and accepts amount as input accordingly
+- Function that processes the entered category, and accepts amount as input accordingly

 post_amount_input(message)
 - Function that writes the entered amount into the user's json file once the amount is validated

-validate_entered_amount(amount_entered)
+expense_category_input(message)
-- Function that validates the entered amount for non-string values
+- Function that processes the entered category, and requests the participant emails

-AddUserHistory(chat_id, user_record)
+take_all_users_input(message, category)
-- Function to update expenditure details in the json file as and when user adds them
+- Function that accepts the emails and validates them

+add_transactions_to_user(transaction_id, chat_ids)
+- Function that adds the created transaction to each participating user

 deleteHistory(chat_id)
 - Function to delete previous expenditure history of the user